wiluxgit/synhat/README.md

 This is the github for the synhat resource pack

 ## Installation guide:
-This installation guide is for the vanilla launcher, but all the steps are repeatable in any launcher.
+This installation guide is for the vanilla launcher but this will work for any launcher as long as you find the JMV arguments.

 **1**
 Download `synhat.jar` <https://cdn.discordapp.com/attachments/514367258244415488/917842669126971452/synhat.jar>